cswinter/hyperstate/README.md

 Opinionated library for managing hyperparameter configs and mutable program state of machine learning training systems.

 **Key Features**:
-- (De)serialize nested Python dataclasses as [RON files](https://github.com/ron-rs/ron)
+- (De)serialize nested Python dataclasses as [Rusty Object Notation](https://github.com/ron-rs/ron)
 - Override any config value from the command line
 - Automatic checkpointing and restoration of full program state
 - Checkpoints are (partially) human readable and can be modified in a text editor
 - Powerful tools for versioning and schema evolution that can detect breaking changes and make it easy to restructure your program while remaining backwards compatible with old checkpoints